How to organize your DISCO with Channel folders, tags, and color indicators

 Use track tags to describe the music itself

-Track tags help with search and internal understanding.
-They tell you something about the music itself or about how your team relates to that track.
+Track tags are best for describing or filtering the actual tracks - genre, mood or feel, instrumentation, energy, lyrical themes, internal notes like "do not pitch", approval status, or quick creative context.
+They help with search and internal understanding, telling you something about the music itself or about how your team relates to that track.

 Some track tags should stay private.
-If a tag is only meant for your team, such as “Do Not Pitch,” you can control its visibility so it does not travel into client-facing areas.
-That helps you build an internal language for your team without exposing every piece of workflow context to outside recipients.
+If a tag is only meant for your team, you can control its visibility so it does not travel into client-facing areas.

 Use playlist tags to connect related playlists

-For example, you may have several playlists created for one advertising project.
-Some might live in an active project Channel, others in a pitch log, and others in a delivery area.
-Rather than forcing all of them into one folder structure, you can apply the same playlist tag to each one.
-Later, a search or report can pull them together instantly.
+For example, you may have several playlists created for one advertising project, some in an active project Channel, others in a pitch log, and others in a delivery area.
+Rather than forcing all of them into one folder structure, apply the same playlist tag to each one.
+A search or report can then pull them together instantly.

 When to use folders vs tags